World Communion of Reformed Churches: Former members

 In 2013 the WCRC received notice of disaffiliation from the Christian Reformed Churches of Australia, the Protestant Church of Reunion Island and St Andrew's Presbyterian Church.

-The Arab Evangelical Church of São Paulo was previously members of WCRC.
-However, after 2015, the denomination joined the Brazilian Baptist Convention and left the WCRC.

-Due to the WCRC's increasingly liberal stance, theologically conservative denominations left tit in the 2020s.
+Due to the WCRC's increasingly liberal stance, theologically conservative denominations left it in the 2020s.

 On June 22, 2023, the Evangelical Presbyterian Church approved a resolution by which it withdrew from the WCRC and reaffirmed that it would base its global relations with other Reformed churches on the more conservative World Reformed Fellowship.

-In February 2024, the Presbyterian Church of Chile also passed a resolution to withdraw from the WCRC.

 In June 2024, the National Union of Independent Reformed Evangelical Churches of France also withdrew from the organization.

+In 2025, the Evangelical Reformed Church of Lithuania, United Free Church of Scotland and Sudanese Reformed Churches were removed from the list of members.

+In 2026, the Synod of the Christian Reformed Church in North America approved a resolution to withdraw from the WCRC.

 Potential membership

 Although it aims to unite all Reformed Christians, there are a large number of Presbyterian, Reformed, Congregational, Moravian, and United churches that are not members of WCRC.
 Together, the non-member churches that meet the membership criteria number 26 million members, which include: